-Custom objects are a newly released feature within HubSpot Enterprise that will help organisations of all sizes run their sales pipeline and use their CRM more effectively, as well as strengthening their processes.
+Custom objects data management is a newly released feature within HubSpot Enterprise that will help organisations of all sizes run their sales pipeline and use their CRM more effectively, as well as strengthening their processes.
 This development will also cut friction arising from the need for this capability in their CRM.

 Read on to learn how custom objects could make a difference for your business, when to use them and what you need to know about this new capability.

 When you create a record in your HubSpot database, you can choose from five in-built types, known as 'objects' (or 'standard objects').